-That’s how strong a server lift must be to meet the challenges you face every day when operating your data center.
-If your data center server lift weight capacity rating exceeds the weight of your heaviest equipment, your IT tech will never need help lifting, transporting, or installing or removing a server.
+That’s how strong a server handling device must be to meet the challenges you face every day when operating your data center.
+If your data center lift weight capacity rating exceeds the weight of your heaviest equipment, your IT tech will never need help lifting, transporting, or installing or removing a server.

-A Server Lift Must Be Stronger than You
+A Server Handling Lift Must Be Stronger than You

 Why Pay Three Employees to Do the Work of One?